Skip to main content

 4. Click Save.
 If the credentials save, you're all set!

-• Data: Accounts, Contacts, Opportunities, Leads, Activities (email, meetings, attachments), metadata (timestamps, owners, etc.)
+• Data: Accounts, Contacts, Opportunities, Leads, Activities (email, meetings, attachments), additional greenlisted tables, indexed columns, and metadata (timestamps, owners, and so on)

 • Identity mappings support access control mirroring Dynamics 365’s security roles and business units.